top of page

 The Feldenkrais Method explores how the brain and our nervous system can change.
 Multiple Sclerosis is a disease that affects the brain and the nervous system.
 Here’s why I find the Feldenkrais Method to be beneficial to those with Multiple Sclerosis:

 Since we know that MS can affect any part of the nervous system that is covered with myelin (the “insulation” covering nerves), any approach to increase function must involve the whole person.
-That makes the Feldenkrais Method a good match; not only because it connects one part of the body to others, but because it involves little to no stress, energy use, pain, or sweat.
-It can lower an over-heated body temperature by relaxing the “fight or flight” system.
+That makes the Feldenkrais Method a good match; not only because it

 ...
 The combination of awareness and flexibility is very powerful in combating the effects of this disease.
 Using muscles to move rather than to support will improve range of motion and aid in increasing energy.
 Initiating motion from the large muscles closer to the center of our bodies will allow for a more proportional distribution of movement, thus allowing energy and strength conservation, two major concerns for MS patients.